viralparmarme/viralparmardev/README.md

 # Hi there, I'm Viral Parmar!

-👇 _Here are some of the the tools and technologies I work on:_
+👇 _Here are some of the the tools and technologies I've worked on:_

 - **Frontend**: JavaScript, React, TypeScript, Angular
 - **Backend**: Python, Go, Java, C++, Swift